RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: EXPERIMENTS

 \subsubsection{Extrinsic Optimization}

 RoMe can restore road surface elevation and refine camera extrinsic, leading to a more precise reconstruction.
-For our ablation study, we select a short clip from the $scene$-$0865$ of the nuScenes dataset.
+For verification, we select a short clip from the $scene$-$0865$ of the nuScenes dataset.
 As detailed in Table~\ref{table:ablation_study}, implementing either elevation restoration or extrinsic optimization enhances the reconstruction results.
-Moreover, we observed that segmentation results were more sensitive to inaccuracies in extrinsic.
-For a more visual understanding, some results are illustrated in Fig.~\ref{fig:ablation_study}.
+Moreover, we observe that segmentation results are more sensitive to extrinsic inaccuracies.
+Some results are illustrated in Fig.~\ref{fig:ablation_study} for a more visual understanding.
 The top row displays the BEV RGB.
-Without applying elevation estimation or extrinsic optimization, the results appear blurry, especially in areas highlighted by red boxes.
+The results appear blurry without applying elevation estimation or extrinsic optimization, especially in areas highlighted by red boxes.
 The middle row visualizes the BEV elevation (in meters).
 Notably, the BEV elevation in Fig.~\ref{fig:ablation_study} (d) exhibits more fluctuations than the others.
 The bottom row showcases blended images of the rendered semantics and the original images.
 A closer look at the yellow boxes reveals that without optimizing elevation and extrinsic, the rendered semantics do not align accurately with the source images.